African traditional medicine: Traditional medicinal practitioners

 Many traditional medicinal practitioners are people without formal education, who have rather received knowledge of medicinal plants and their effects on the human body from their forebears and by observation.
 Traditional practitioners and their practices vary but common features among them are a personal involvement in the healing process; protection of the therapeutic knowledge by keeping it a secret; and being rewarded for their services.

 In a manner similar to orthodox medicinal practice, the practitioners of traditional medicine specialize in particular areas of their profession.
 Some, such as the inyangas of Eswatini are experts in herbalism, whilst others, such as the South African sangomas, are experts in spiritual healing as diviners, and others specialize in a combination of both forms of practice.
 There are also traditional bone setters and birth attendants.
 Herbalists are becoming more and more popular in Africa with an emerging herb trading market in Durban that is said to attract between 700,000 and 900,000 traders per year from South Africa, Zimbabwe, and Mozambique.
 Smaller trade markets exist in virtually every community.
 Their knowledge of herbs has been invaluable in African communities and they among the few who could gather them in most societies.
 Midwives also make extensive use of indigenous plants to aid childbirth.
 African healers commonly "describe and explain illness in terms of social interaction and act on the belief that religion permeates every aspect of human existence."

 Payments

 Traditional healers, like any other profession, are rewarded for their services.
 In African societies, the payment for a treatment depends on its efficacy.
 They do not request payment until after the treatment is given.
 This is another reason many prefer traditional healers to western doctors who require payment before the patient has assessed the effectiveness of the treatment.
 The payment methods have changed over time, with many practitioners now asking for monetary payment, especially in urban settings, rather than their receiving good in exchange, as happened formerly.
-There are also a growing number of fraudulent practitioners who only interested in making money, especially in urban areas.
+There are also a growing number of fraudulent practitioners who are only interested in making money, especially in urban areas.